neftjs/neft/file/parse/fragments/links.coffee.md

 neft:require @xml
 =================

-Special XML tag used to include units from other local files.
+Special XML tag used to include fragments from other local files.

-All units (`neft:unit` tags) from the file defined by the `href` are available in file where this tag has been used.
+All fragments (`neft:fragment` tags) from the file defined by the `href` are available in file where this tag has been used.

 `href` is a local path relative to the file when it's used.